 Ordinarily, conviction for a second degree crime carries five to ten years New Jersey State Prison.
 N.J.S.A.
 2c:43-6(a)(2).
 And a third degree crime ordinarily carries a sentence of three to five years State Prison.
 N.J.S.A.
 2c:43-6(a)(3).

 Unlawful possession of a weapon carries a mandatory minimum sentence under the Graves Act.
-Accordingly, the law requires a minimum term of parole ineligibility at or between one-third and one-half of the sentence, or three years, whichever is greater.
+Accordingly, the law requires a minimum term of parole ineligibility at or between one-third and one-half of the sentence, or 42 months, whichever is greater.
 N.J.S.A.
 2c:43-6(c).
 Furthermore, if the sentencing judge finds a substantial likelihood of involvement in organized criminal activity, then the law requires a mandatory minimum sentence of five years.
 N.J.S.A.
 2c:39-5(i); N.J.S.A.
 2C:44-1(a)(5).

 Nevertheless, the prosecutor may move before the assignment judge that the mandatory minimum term does not serve the interests of justice for a defendant with no prior conviction of a Graves Act offense.
 If so, the assignment judge must sentence the defendant to probation, or reduce the mandatory minimum term to one year.
 The sentencing judge may also refer a case to the assignment judge, with the prosecutor’s approval, if the sentencing court believes a mandatory minimum term would not serve the interests of justice.
 N.J.S.A.
 2c:43.6.2.